 5 Secrets to Growing Great Tomatoes

 Tomatoes are one of the most popular vegetables grown in the United States.
-It’s easy to see why after tasting a tomato from the grocery store.
-Growing great tomatoes at home is a passion and an art, but it’s not that hard to learn how.
+Growing great tomatoes in your home vegetable garden is a passion and an art, but it’s not that hard to learn how.
+Check out these five secrets to growing great tomatoes.

 Grocery store tomatoes are devoid of flavor and texture because they have to be bred to travel.
 Growing great tomatoes at home lets you choose the varieties that are tastiest because they don’t need to be sturdy in a crate going across the country.